 Burn Permits: to obtain a burn permit, please call 517-223-7588, Monday through Friday 9:00 am to 3:00 pm.
 Leave a message with your name, address, phone number and what days you will be burning.

-2012 Conway Township Spring Clean Up day will be Saturday May 12 between 9:00 am and 3:00 pm.
-The spring clean up is for Conway Township Residents ONLY.
+2015 Conway Township Spring Clean Up day will be Saturday May 9th between 9:00 am and 3:00 pm.
+The spring cleanup is for Conway Township Residents ONLY.
 Please look for more information in our Annual Newsletter.